 Where to stay in Luxembourg City’s eastern quarters

 Luxembourg City’s eastern quarters are also popular with the international crowd living in Luxembourg City due to its proximity to the center and Kirchberg and relatively cheaper housing.
 The area is also relatively close to the airport.
 Upmarket neighborhoods such as Hamm and Cents are favored by families for their peaceful, more rural feel.
-Hamm has access to international schools, such as St Georges International School, the beautiful Itziger forest and running and biking trails, while Cents has the advantage of reputable sports facilities and a string of trendy shops.
+Hamm has access to international schools in Luxembourg, such as St Georges International School, the beautiful Itziger forest and running and biking trails, while Cents has the advantage of reputable sports facilities and a string of trendy shops.

 Down in a valley is Neudorf-Weimershof, an area that has become increasingly attractive to expats looking for affordable places in Luxembourg City.
 While it’s not as upscale as its neighbors due to less sunlight from its valley location, it remains ideal as it sits right beside Kirchberg.
 A lot of houses within this quarter have been restored and some homes have been torn down to give way to newer but smaller apartment blocks.

-Where to stay in Luxembourg CIty’s southern quarters
+Where to stay in Luxembourg City’s southern quarters

 Bonnevoie in the south is the largest district in the city and one of the top residential choices for families living in Luxembourg City.
 Divided between North Bonnevoie-Verlorenkost and South Bonnevoie, it is akin to a village but has increasingly become dynamic with excellent transportation networks, good amenities in the form of schools, cultural centers, and various cafes, and public green spaces such as the Kaltreis water tower park and Alzetter valley.
 The area has a lively and friendly vibe due to a tight-knit community of property owners and its growth is predicted to continue with new developments, such as new residences and the creation of more green spaces, cycling paths, and pedestrian routes.